A Winning Strategy: Shifting to Cloud-Based Technology

 “We originally chose TruckMate because it had every capability our management team needed for operations workflow and financial processes, connections with customers and mobile communications integrations,” Novembre stated.

 “Monitoring, updates, back-ups and security gives us reliability,” Novembre said.
 “With TruckMate in the cloud, Trimble took a good system and made it better.”

 Get the Facts on Moving to Cloud-Based Technology

-While the benefits of moving to the cloud may be clear, you may be wondering how to make the change in your business.
-At Trimble, we are here to help.
+While the benefits of moving to a TMS SaaS on the Azure cloud are clear, you're wondering: how can you make the change in your business?
+Our experienced team at Trimble Transportation is here to help.